Ohmydish.com

 Preparation – 45 minutes

-Preheat the oven to 110 degrees Celsius.
+preheat the oven to 110 degrees celsius.
 Line a baking tray with baking parchment.

-Degrease the bowl and whisk of your electric mixer.
+degrease the bowl and whisk of your electric mixer.
 The best way to do this is with a few drops of lemon juice and some kitchen paper.
 Add the egg whites to the bowl and beat until soft peaks form.

-Gradually add 300 grams of sugar and beat until the egg whites are stiff and glossy.
+gradually add 300 grams of sugar and beat until the egg whites are stiff and glossy.
 Add a pinch of salt and a tablespoon of cornflour.

-Spread the beaten egg whites in 3 thin circles on the baking parchment.
+spread the beaten egg whites in 3 thin circles on the baking parchment.
 Bake for about half an hour in the preheated oven.
 You can also make one large pavlova, in which case double the baking time.

-The full cooking time depends on your oven; the pavlova is done when the outside is crispy but the inside is still soft.
+the full cooking time depends on your oven; the pavlova is done when the outside is crispy but the inside is still soft.
 In essence a meringue, but with a tender centre.

-Meanwhile, make chocolate shavings from 100 grams of dark chocolate by running a knife over a bar of chocolate.
+meanwhile, make chocolate shavings from 100 grams of dark chocolate by running a knife over a bar of chocolate.
 Store the chocolate shavings in the fridge to prevent them from melting, until you are ready to use them.

 Chocolate and cherry pavlova